 Specializing in sustainable and residential design, Australian firm Alter Eco once again shines in the Cole House project.
 This contemporary house was not always so.
-In fact, the house was built in the 19th century, posing multiple challenges and opportunities for its renovation architects.
+In fact, the house was built in the 19th century and posed multiple challenges and opportunities for its renovation architects.

 Named after its location in Cole Street, this home is also known as Bluestone Terrace Pavilion for its beautiful bluestone terrace.